-DRIVEWAYS, GARAGES 8 & WAIKWAYS
+8 DRIVEWAYS, GARAGES & WALKWAYS

-Front Drive Product 8.1
+8.1 Front Drive Product

 - 8.1.1 Front drive product will include a one or two car garage as determined by housing type and located in accordance with the garage location plan.
-The driveway is not to exceed the width of the garage to the garage front, where the width may then flare to include a walkway to the front entry and/or rear yard. - 8.1.2 A hip roof is required at the garage of front drive product (gable or shed roof will not be permitted) - The area above the garage must include a bonus room or some development of the second floor to 8.1.3 balance the overall massing.
+The driveway is not to exceed the width of the garage to the garage front, where the width may then flare to include a walkway to the front entry and/or rear yard. - 8.1.2 A hip roof is required at the garage of front drive product (gable or shed roof will not be permitted) - 8.1.3 The area above the garage must include a bonus room or some development of the second floor to balance the overall massing. - 8.1.4 In response to the demand for oversized garages and driveways, we have applied the same criteria to the wider garages as applies to the standard two car garage, in that there needs to be adequate landscaping to balance the hard surface in the front yard.